nsoperations/webtrekk-ios-sdk/README.md

 Xcode 9.3+ and Swift 4.1 starting with version 4.11.0

+Xcode 10+ and Swift 4.2 starting with version 4.12.1

 tvOS support starting with version 4.2.0 with the following limitation:
 No screen resolution and automatic network status tracking support.